What is an Ad exchange for apps?

 A5: Yes, Google operates the ad exchange Google AdX.

-An app marketer with over 6 years of experience in the tech industry.
-I have developed a strong passion for apps and love to create engaging and informative content around it.
-When not talking about marketing, I binge-watch anime series and read comic books.
-My keen eye for technology has helped me captivate my audience and increase engagement with my work.
+A digital entrepreneur with over 9 years of experience in digital marketing.
+Over the years, I have developed a strong passion for app marketing and love to create engaging and informative content around it.